-What's changed in System Center Configuration Manager from System Center 2012 Configuration Manager
+What's changed from System Center 2012 Configuration Manager

 The current branch of Configuration Manager introduces important changes from System Center 2012 Configuration Manager.
-This article identifies significant changes and new capabilities found in the baseline version 1511 of System Center Configuration Manager.
-To learn about changes introduced in subsequent updates for System Center Configuration Manager, see What’s new in System Center Configuration Manager incremental versions.
+This article identifies significant changes and new capabilities found in the original baseline version 1511 of Configuration Manager current branch.
+To learn about changes introduced in recent updates for Configuration Manager, see What's new in Configuration Manager incremental versions.

-The December 2015 release of System Center Configuration Manager (version 1511) was the initial release of the current Configuration Manager product from Microsoft.
-It's typically referred to as System Center Configuration Manager current branch.
+The December 2015 release (version 1511) of Configuration Manager was the initial release of the current Configuration Manager product from Microsoft.
+It's typically referred to as Configuration Manager current branch.
 Current branch indicates this version supports incremental updates to the product.
 It also provides a way to distinguish between this release and previous releases of Configuration Manager.

 Doesn't use a year or product identifier in the product name, unlike past versions such as Configuration Manager 2007 or System Center 2012 Configuration Manager.

 Supports incremental, in-product updates, also called update versions.
 The initial release was version 1511.
-Subsequent versions are released several times a year as in-console updates, like version 1810.
+Later versions are released several times a year as in-console updates, like version 1910.

 Is installed using a baseline version.
-While 1511 was the original baseline version, new baseline versions are also released from time to time, like 1902.
-Baseline versions can be used to install a new System Center Configuration Manager site and hierarchy or to upgrade from a supported version of Configuration Manager 2012.
+While 1511 was the original baseline version, new baseline versions are also released from time to time, like 2103.
+Baseline versions can be used to install a new Configuration Manager site and hierarchy, or to upgrade from a supported version of System Center 2012 Configuration Manager.

-Some versions are only available as updates for existing sites (from within the Configuration Manager console), and can't be used to install new Configuration Manager sites.
-For example, the 1810 update is only available from within the Configuration Manager console.
-It's used to update a site that already runs a version of System Center Configuration Manager.
+Some versions are only available as updates for existing sites from within the Configuration Manager console.
+You can't use these updates to install a new Configuration Manager site.
+For example, the 1910 update is only available from within the Configuration Manager console.
+It's used to update a site that already runs a supported version of Configuration Manager.

-Periodically, an update version is also released as a new baseline version (like update 1902).
-This kind of update can be used to install a new hierarchy, without the need to start with an older baseline version (like 1802) and upgrade your way to the most current version.
+Periodically, an update version is also released as a new baseline version.
+For example, update version 2103 is also a baseline.
+Use a baseline version to install a new site or hierarchy.
+Don't start with an older baseline version like 2002, and upgrade your way to the most current version.
+Always use the latest baseline.

-Uploads usage data about your deployment to the Microsoft cloud service.
+Uploads diagnostics and usage data about your site to the Microsoft cloud

 This site system role supports both online and offline modes of operation.
 For more information, see About the service connection point.

-Configuration Manager collects usage data about your sites and infrastructure.
+Configuration Manager collects diagnostics and usage data about your sites and infrastructure.
 This information is compiled and submitted to the Microsoft cloud service by the service connection point.
-It's required to enable Configuration Manager to download updates for your deployment that apply to the version of Configuration Manager you use.
-When you set up the service connection point, you can specify both the level of data that is collected, and whether the data is submitted automatically (online mode) or manually (offline mode).
+Configuration Manager requires this data to download updates that are applicable for your environment.
+When you set up the service connection point, you can specify both the level of data that it collects, and whether automatically (online) or manually (offline) submits the data.

 For more information, see Diagnostics and usage data.